auroraanna/aaura-w3-strawb/markdown/contact.md

 ## end-to-end encrypted by default

-These contact options are generally preferred for private conversations because they make end-to-end encryption convenient.
-For the other private contact options that are not end-to-end encrypted by default, if you don't want service providers to be able to read the messages, encrypt to [my public PGP key](#pgp-key) or [my public age key](#age-key). age might be preferred for convenience and simplicity.
+These contact options are generally preferred for private conversations because they make end-to-end encryption convenient and use modern cryptography.

 ### matrix